RuimengWang/A-toy-Linear-Regression-with-R/README.md

 All the others:
 That is the components of the main_program.
 There might get some differences because I want to make things to be easier.

 With this code, you could easily transformed that into quantitive finance or social computing.
 You could be imaginative about how to use that.
+(The end, if you want to save your time)